petrelharp/pyslim/docs/tutorial.md

 that would coalesce some time longer ago than 1,000 generations.
 However, if we simplified first, then those two branches going back 1,000 generations would be removed, since they don't convey any information about the shape of the tree;
-and so recapitation could well produce a common ancestor more recently than 1,000 generations, which is inconsistent with the SLiM simulation.
+and so recapitation might produce a common ancestor more recently than 1,000 generations, which would be inconsistent with the SLiM simulation.

 After recapitation,
 simplification to the history of 100 individuals alive today